music-suite/music-suite/src/About.md

 > *Please note:* The API and docs are not particularly stable at the moment.
 An official release note will appear in due time.
 -->

-The Music Suite is a language for representing, creating, transforming or analyzing music, based on [Haskell][Haskell].
+The Music Suite is a language for creating, processing or analyzing music.
+It is based on [Haskell][Haskell], the world's greatest functional programming language^[In fact it is a so-called embedded domain-specific language, see http://www.haskell.org/haskellwiki/Embedded_domain_specific_language].

 The Music Suite is designed to:

-* Be usable with various types of music.
-It should allow custom representation of time, pitch, dynamics and so on.
+* Be usable with any kind of music.
+There are no stylistic or theoretical assumptions on how music should be described.

-* It should include standard notation as a *special case*, including a full representation of time, pitch, rhythm, dynamics, articulation, part structure, and so on.
+* It should include standard notation as a *special case*.